Séamus Coleman: 2017–present

 Coleman's first goal of 2017 came on 21 January as he secured all three points with an 87th-minute winner in a 1–0 triumph over Crystal Palace at Selhurst Park.

 Coleman suffered a fractured tibia and fibula in his right leg following a dangerous challenge from Neil Taylor whilst on international duty with Ireland in March 2017 and was unlikely to return to action until 2018.
 It was announced a few days after his injury that FIFA would pay his basic salary for the duration of his rehabilitation.
 During his recovery, Coleman signed a new five-year contract which would keep him at the club until the summer of 2022.

 He made his Everton return on 31 January 2018, in a 2–1 win over Leicester City.

 Coleman became Everton club captain in August 2019, following Phil Jagielka's departure after a 12-year tenure.
 On 15 December that year, he made his 300th Everton appearance in a 1–1 draw at Manchester United.

 On 28 July 2021, Coleman signed a contract extension to keep him at Everton until the end of June 2023.
+He played his 400th game for the club on 13 February 2023, a 2–0 defeat at Liverpool; six days later he scored the only goal at home to Leeds United.
+Despite suffering a serious injury in a clash with Boubakary Soumare in a 2–2 draw at Leicester towards the end of the 2022–23 season, on 29 June 2023 Everton extended Coleman's contract by one year, until the end of June 2024.
+He made his first appearance of the 2023–24 season on 9 December 2023, starting in Everton's 3–0 home win over Newcastle United.

+On 17 May 2024, the club announced he had been offered a one-year contract.
+Coleman signed the contract, extending his time at Everton to the end of June 2025.

+On 9 January 2025, following the sacking of manager Sean Dyche, Coleman & Leighton Baines were made joint interim managers of the team ahead of that night's FA Cup tie at home to Peterborough United.

+On 18 May 2025, Coleman captained Everton in their final game at Goodison Park.
+However, he was forced off with a knock in the 18th minute.
+He was given a standing ovation by the crowd as he left the pitch.

+On 27 June 2025, Everton announced he had signed a new one-year deal.

 International career

-Youth

-Coleman has represented Ireland U18 schools, helping them retain the Centenary Shield in 2006.
 He is an Ireland under-21 and under-23 international, having made his debut for the former against Sweden in 2007.
 On 10 August 2010, Coleman scored his first international goal in a 5–0 win against Estonia.
 In the same month he won the 2009 FAI Under 21 Player of the Year Award.
 He retained the award in 2010.
 He captained Ireland in a 1–0 defeat against Turkey in November 2010.